2020–21 Australian region cyclone season: Tropical Low 24U

-An active phase of Madden-Julian Oscillation spawned a tropical low in the central Indian Ocean, northwest of the Cocos Islands on 6 April.
+An active phase of Madden–Julian oscillation spawned a tropical low in the central Indian Ocean, northwest of the Cocos Islands on 6 April.
 Moving east-southeastwards, the system gradually organized; it eventually attained gale-force winds in the southwest portion of the system on 9 April.
 However, the Bureau of Meteorology didn't classify the system as a Category 1 tropical cyclone as these winds did not extend more than halfway around the centre of the low.
 Also that day, 24U passed to the south of the islands, causing little impacts.
 As the storm neared the proximity of restrengthening Cyclone Odette, the system started to weaken, dissipating on 11 April.

-Other systems

-On 18 February, a weak tropical low formed from a trough in the Gulf of Carpentaria, lasting until 23 February.

-On 9 April, a tropical low formed near the eastern border of the basin.
-The system subsequently moved out of the basin, into the South Pacific and was classified as Tropical Disturbance 13F by the Fiji Meteorological Service (FMS).

-On 23 April, a weak tropical low formed east of the Arafura Sea.
-It promptly dissipated the next day.

-On 31 May, the BoM noted that a tropical low formed within a trough in the southwest Indian Ocean, west-northwest of Cocos Islands.
-Meanwhile, the JTWC also marked the system a moderate chance of potential tropical cyclogenesis; it was downgraded to low, 12 hours later.
-Tracking along a weak baroclinic boundary, the system showed some signs of intensification as its convection started to wrapped along an obscured low-level circulation center while moving southeastwards; however, strong wind shear on the area suppressed further strengthening of the storm, and the system was last noted on 3 June.

 Storm names

 Bureau of Meteorology

 The Australian Bureau of Meteorology Tropical Cyclone Warning Centre (Australian TCWC) monitors all tropical cyclones that form within the Australian region, including any within the areas of responsibility of TCWC Jakarta or TCWC Port Moresby.
 Should a tropical low reach tropical cyclone strength within the Australian TCWC's area of responsibility, it will be assigned the next name from the following naming list.
-The names that was used for 2020–21 season is listed below:
+The names that were used for 2020–21 season are listed below: